christsven/H.E.A.T/ruleset/faq.md

 That way you have the choice of adding more units of one specialty compared to fewer, more general support assets.
-I also felt like this would be more realistic in some cases, as you seldomly will see a singular infantry or engineer group acting on its own (not that they would be reinforcing a platoon, so realism is obviously not super important, but still.).
+I also felt like this would be more realistic in some cases, as you seldomly will see a singular infantry or engineer squad reinforcing a platoon (not that they would be reinforcing a platoon anyway, i think that happens mostly on the company level.)

+So this way its a bit more nuanced without having a dozen subcategories and overcomplicating things.

-## Why do some drones use the rectangle ground unit symbol, and some the air vehicle image?
+### Why do some drones use the rectangle ground unit symbol, and some the air vehicle image?

 Units that use the rectangle icon have on map operators, so they are a "ground unit", while off map operated drones are just air vehicles.
 So that is one way to quickly